InValidFire/riley-api/README.md

 You should use another service such as Docker or systemd to manage the process.
 A guide for deployment shall be added at a later date.

+## TO-DO
+- Split main.py into FastAPI Routers for more structure
+- Get OAuth and session management 100% working (almost there!)